RobertHennings/BachelorThesis/README.md

 The main paper from Ľuboš Pástor and Robert F. Stambaugh describing the method can be found [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=279804).

 # The procedure and thesis in short
-The focus of this paper is to analyse whether liquidity risk itself, and under what con- ditions, can be empirically proven to be a systematic risk factor in US capital market returns.
-It is shown whether a conceptualised liquidity risk factor should be consid- ered in future multifactor models to explain stock returns.
+The focus of this paper is to analyse whether liquidity risk itself, and under what conditions, can be empirically proven to be a systematic risk factor in US capital market returns.
+It is shown whether a conceptualised liquidity risk factor should be considered in future multifactor models to explain stock returns.
 The relationship between stock price and measurement concept to aggregate total market liquidity is analysed in more detail.

 Definition of liquidity
 Since the concept of liquidity depends on the application in various ways and is therefore first defined more precisely in order to be able to refer to it in the further course of the work.